 Amsterdam is a popular summer destination for people from around the world.
 Due to limited urban space and high demand, affordable housing is extremely challenging to find.
 That's why the Summer Programmes Office works with our partner DeKey Housing Corporation to help house participants in various locations in Amsterdam.

 If you are traveling on a budget, we recommend that you apply for housing arranged by our office.
 All housing is first-come-first-served: make your plans early, and indicate on your application if you will be applying for university provided accomodation.
 If a strict budget isn't your concern, then feel free to book your own accomodation.
 As above, please indicate this on your application form.

 DeKey owns low-cost, student properties throughout Amsterdam, and we do our best to book locations that are nearby the Roeterseiland Campus of the UvA.
-If, due to housing availability, we cannot house students nearby the UvA, we always ensure that they are on a rapid and frequent public transit connection, and within comfortable biking distance from the campus.
-Residences that are farther away from Roeterseiland compensate by being newer and often larger residences.
+If, due to housing availability, we cannot house students nearby the UvA, we ensure that they are on a rapid and frequent public transit connection, and within comfortable biking distance from the campus.
 Rooms are either in private or shared dorms, with private or shared washrooms and kitchen/lounge facilities.
 Students are lodged in comfortable and secure residences with their fellow classmates and summer school students.

 Please note that it is not possible to extend your stay in housing, or to arrive early.
 If you require more time in Amsterdam before or after the fixed housing dates (refer to the individual programme page), you will need to book accommodation for those times on your own.
 It is not possible to select your residence or room, as they are assigned per programme.